Schur functions in noncommuting variables

 Since then much of the algebraic structure of $\NCSym$ has been revealed, including by Bergeron, Reutenauer, Rosas and Zabrocki who introduced a natural Hopf algebra structure on $\NCSym$ \cite{BRRZ}, Lauve and Mastnak who then computed the antipode \cite{LauveM}, and Bergeron and Zabrocki who proved that $\NCSym$ was free and cofree \cite{BZ}.
-Connecting $\NCSym$ to combinatorics, Can and Sagan proved that $\NCSym$ was isomorphic to the algebra of rook placements \cite{CanSagan}, and the generalization of the chromatic symmetric function of Stanley \cite{Stan95} to $\NCSym$ by Gebhard and Sagan \cite{GebSag} enabled them to resolve cases of the celebrated Stanley-Stembridge conjecture \cite{StanStem}.
-This generalization was also used by Dahlberg to resolve further cases of the Stanley-Stembridge conjecture \cite{Dladders}.
+Connecting $\NCSym$ to combinatorics, Can and Sagan proved that $\NCSym$ was isomorphic to the algebra of rook placements \cite{CanSagan}, and the generalization of the chromatic symmetric function of Stanley \cite{Stan95} to $\NCSym$ by Gebhard and Sagan \cite{GebSag} enabled them to resolve cases of the celebrated $(\textbf{3}+\textbf{1})$-free Conjecture of Stanley and Stembridge \cite{StanStem}.
+This generalization was also used by Dahlberg to resolve further cases of the $(\textbf{3}+\textbf{1})$-free Conjecture of Stanley and Stembridge \cite{Dladders}.
 Meanwhile in representation theory, $\NCSym$ arises in the supercharacter theory of all unipotent upper-triangular matrices over a finite field \cite{28authors, Thiem}.